 Motivational Interviewing Techniques

 Identification of goals for change and then how to activate them are critical factors in motivational interviewing.
-Through several distinct phases, motivational interview techniques help clients move toward new outlooks and outcomes:
+Through several distinct phases, motivational interview techniques help your child move toward new outlooks and outcomes:

 - Trust and engagement – Like all types of therapies, developing a strong relationship with the therapist factors into the trusted exchanges in the clinical setting.
 A therapist may approach motivational interviewing through mutual respect and active listening as a fact-finding endeavor.